 Through careful diagnosis and the implementation of the acoustic enclosure, noise levels across the chemical plant were reduced to 80dBA or below, which is in line with the company’s objectives and negates the requirement for hearing protection to be worn by operatives.
 What’s more, the plant’s staff were able to maintain effective access and maintenance schedules following installation.

-Every project brings its own unique requirements and challenges, which is why Wakefield Acoustics work to provide a tailored acoustic solution that fits around the specific needs of the client.
+Every project brings its own unique requirements and challenges, which is why Wakefield Acoustics work to provide a tailored acoustic solution that fits the specific needs of the client.